-GRETCHEN WHITMER GOVERNOR

-STATE OF MICHIGAN DEPARTMENT OF LABOR AND ECONOMIC OPPORTUNITY LANSING

-SUSAN CORBIN DIRECTOR

-Summary Schedule of Prior Audit Findings

-Grant Program/CFDA #: Unemployment Insurance/17.225

-Initial Year Written: Fiscal Year 2020

-Condition: In certain instances, the benefit system allowed for the payment of benefits under the PUA, PEUC, and EB programs when claimants were eligible for regular unemployment compensation or prior to the exhaustion of the previous claim type within the progression.
+GRETCHEN WHITMER GOVERNOR STATE OF MICHIGAN DEPARTMENT OF LABOR AND ECONOMIC OPPORTUNITY LANSING SUSAN CORBIN DIRECTOR Summary Schedule of Prior Audit Findings Finding 2022-001 Grant Program/CFDA #: Unemployment Insurance/17.225 Initial Year Written: Fiscal Year 2020 Condition: In certain instances, the benefit system allowed for the payment of benefits under the PUA, PEUC, and EB programs when claimants were eligible for regular unemployment compensation or prior to the exhaustion of the previous claim type within the progression.
 Recommendation: The auditor recommended that the Agency improve controls in the benefit system to ensure proper eligibility and claim progression.
 Current Status: The Agency did not correct all the deficiencies noted in the finding.

-Reason(s) For Recurrence: The Agency required additional time to implement the necessary programming changes.

-Corrective Action: The Agency plans on completing the SQR by December 31, 2023.

-Grant Program/CFDA #: Unemployment Insurance/17.225

-Initial Year Written: Fiscal Year 2021

-Condition: The Agency elected to relieve charges to an employer's unemployment compensation account when the benefit payment was the result of the employer's failure to respond timely or adequately due to the Covid-19 Pandemic causing unforeseen difficulties for employers within the State.
+Reason(s) For Recurrence: The additional time and resources required to implement the necessary programming changes was too burdensome for the Agency.
+Corrective Action: No further action required.
+Finding 2022-002 Grant Program/CFDA #: Unemployment Insurance/17.225 Initial Year Written: Fiscal Year 2021 Condition: The Agency elected to relieve charges to an employer's unemployment compensation account when the benefit payment was the result of the employer's failure to respond timely or adequately due to the Covid-19 Pandemic causing unforeseen difficulties for employers within the State.
 Recommendation: We recommend that the Agency review the logic of the SQR that was implemented to credit the charges that would have typically been charged to the nonresponsive employer's unemployment compensation account during the Covid-19 Pandemic and review the benefits that were charged to employer accounts throughout the Covid-19 Pandemic to determine which employers were erroneously charged.
+LEO is an equal opportunity employer/program.

 Current Status: The Agency did not correct all the deficiencies noted in the finding.
 Reason(s) For Recurrence: The Agency required additional time to implement the necessary programming changes.

-Corrective Action: The Agency plans on completing the SQR by December 31, 2023.

-Grant Program/CFDA #: Unemployment Insurance/17.225

-Initial Year Written: Fiscal Year 2017

-Condition: Unapplied offset recoveries attributable to subsequent period adjustments to the original benefit overpayment were used to recover penalties and interest.
+Corrective Action: The Agency plans on completing the corrective actions by December 31, 2024.
+Finding 2022-003 Grant Program/CFDA #: Unemployment Insurance/17.225 Initial Year Written: Fiscal Year 2017 Condition: Unapplied offset recoveries attributable to subsequent period adjustments to the original benefit overpayment were used to recover penalties and interest.
 Recommendation: The auditor recommended that the Agency add a parameter to the automated system to ensure adjustments to benefit offsets are only applied to the recovery of prior overpayment amounts.
 Current Status: The Agency did not correct all the deficiencies noted in the finding.
 Reason(s) For Recurrence: UIA has previously addressed this issue via programming changes to prevent inappropriate allocations.
 However, subsequent unanticipated reallocations of monies under specific circumstances caused subsequent recoupments to improperly reallocate.
-A new manual procedure will be put in place to address the consequences of unintended reallocations.

-Corrective Action: During fiscal year 2023, the Agency plans to implement the manual procedure.
-In addition, the Agency is in the process of implementing a new automated system and will ensure these adjustments are programmed correctly.
+An automated solution does not appear obtainable in the current system.
+Corrective Action: The Agency has assessed these inappropriate allocations and has deemed the aggregate amount to be minor.
+The Agency is in the process of implementing a new automated system and will ensure these adjustments are programmed correctly.
 The expected implementation date of the new system is December 31, 2025.
+LEO is an equal opportunity employer/program.